COVID-19 Response Fund

 Faith organizations may apply for funding, but only if the project for which funding is requested seeks to address the stated purposes of the fund without regard to a particular religious belief.
 Additionally, the program must be open to participants without regard to religious affiliation or requirements.

-While the Fund is open to any nonprofit that meets the eligibility criteria outlined below, the Grants Committee may prioritize grants that respond to the most emergent needs.
+While the Fund is open to any nonprofit that meets the eligibility criteria outlined above, the Grants Committee may prioritize grants that respond to the most emergent needs.
+In the May 2021 cycle, preference will be given to organizations providing safety net services such as housing/shelter, food, and emergency financial assistance, including rent and utility assistance.

 How to Apply